ietf-wg-cellar/flac-specification/flac.md

 As the fixed predictors are specified, they do not have to be stored.
 The fixed predictor order, which is stored in the subframe header, specifies which predictor is used.

 To encode a signal with a fixed predictor, each sample has the corresponding prediction subtracted and sent to the residual coder.
-To decode a signal with a fixed predictor, first the residual has to be decoded, after which for each sample the prediction can be added.
+To decode a signal with a fixed predictor, the residual is decoded, and then the prediction can be added for each sample.
 This means that decoding MUST be a sequential process within a subframe, as for each sample, enough fully decoded previous samples are needed to calculate the prediction.

 For fixed predictor order 0, the prediction is always 0, thus each residual sample is equal to its corresponding input or decoded sample.
 The difference between a fixed predictor with order 0 and a verbatim subframe, is that a verbatim subframe stores all samples unencoded, while a fixed predictor with order 0 has all its samples processed by the residual coder.